-VR and AR technologies add interactive experience to any artwork and expand the capabilities of any expo site.
-Moreover, the technology itself can be a handy tool for artists, architects and sculptors to implement their ideas.
+CROC deploys virtual and augmented reality technologies to add interactive experience to any artwork and expand the capabilities of any expo site for new visitors who are interested in the evolution of digital services and transmedia projects.
+Moreover, the VR and AR technologies themselves can be a handy tool for artists, architects and sculptors to implement their ideas.

 Museums in virtual reality